 The remainder is the numerator of the fractional part of the mixed number.

 Write the improper fraction as a mixed number.

 If there were no remainder the improper fraction would simplify to a whole number.

-This following video illustrates how to convert from a mixed number to an improper fraction and vice versa.
+How to convert from a mixed number to an improper fraction and vice versa?

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.